 Throttling is a security mechanism that keeps a server healthy and responsive.
-It is called "throttling" because it limits the work load coming through the server by regulating network traffic and minimizing bandwidth congestion.
-As a result, you may experience slow Internet and performance speeds.
+It is called "throttling" because it limits the workload coming through the server by regulating network traffic and minimizing bandwidth congestion.

-Microsoft offers only a limited amount of bandwidth to each of their Office 365 or OneDrive customers and applications installed by those customers cannot go beyond those limits.
-Allocation of bandwidth is based on the number of licensed users on the platform.
+Microsoft uses throttling as a way to manage the operation of Office 365 and to ensure that all customers receive good service.
+To this end, Microsoft offers only a limited amount of bandwidth to each of their Office 365 or OneDrive customers and any applications installed by these customers cannot exceed the allocated amount.

 Can I do anything about it?